kevin-chalmers/set08103/lectures/lecture01/README.md

 The following is some of the highlights in software development:

 - **Pre 1965** work on defining a discipline, but the term Software Engineering unused.
-- **1965** various letters to the ACM, lectures, and advertisements mention the term Sofware Engineering.
+- **1965** various letters to the ACM, lectures, and advertisements mention the term Software Engineering.
 - **1965** to **1985** the software crisis - software runs over budget, schedule, causes faults that lead to loss of life.
 Software quality becomes a key idea (not the focus of this module).
 - **1970s** structured programming - using `if`, functions, etc.
 - **1980s** Structured Systems Analysis and Design Methodology (SSADM) - waterfall method of software development.